 Here is a list of well-known tools that play an important role in DevOps strategies:

-Next on our list is another open source tool – Chef.
+Next on our list is another open-source tool – Chef.
 It is focused on developer side for its user base and is a tool for configuration management.
 Chef operates as a master-client model with a separate workstation needed to control the master.
 Being based on Ruby means that knowledge of Ruby and pure Ruby for writing elements is a must.
 Here are some pros and cons:

 Puppet has been around long enough that it was tried and deployed in some of the biggest and most demanding environments.
-Also an open source tool, it is based in Ruby with a customized DSL.
+Also an open-source tool, it is based in Ruby with a customized DSL.
 That is closer to JSON for working within it.
 Similar to Chef, it runs a master-client setup and a model-driven approach.
 In short, some of the pros and cons of Puppet are:

 Last on our list is a CLI-based tool that can be set up as a master-client or a non-centralized model.
-Saltstack is based in Python and it offers a push method as well as SSH method of communication with clients.
+Saltstack is based in Python and it offers a push method as well as the SSH method of communication with clients.
 Options for grouping of clients and configuration templates allow for simple control of the environment.
 Some of the pros and cons of Saltstack are:

 For SuperAdmins it is imperative that our team is educated on the culture of continuous integration and delivery which is built into the process to achieve the expected efficiency from DevOps implementation.